nguyngc/fliply/documents/Sprint 7/Sprint_7_Review_Report.md

 | Student Edit Flashcard: save changes stuck | Update `AppState.currentDetailList`, then return to the correct screen after save | Refresh the save flow so changes are applied and the user returns to flashcard details | Improves workflow stability and makes updates visible immediately | Edit a flashcard, save it, and verify the updated content appears |
 | Student Delete Flashcard: missing confirmation | Ask for confirmation, delete quiz details first, then sync all flashcard lists | Add a confirmation dialog before deleting and show success/error feedback after the action | Reduces accidental deletion and improves safety | Trigger delete and confirm the confirmation dialog appears first |
 | Student Create Quiz: invalid input | Validate empty, non-numeric, zero/negative, and too-large counts before service call | Validate empty, zero, negative, and too-large question counts against available flashcards | Prevents unexpected quiz generation and improves error handling | Test invalid inputs and verify the proper error message is shown |

 **Conclusion:** There is **no major impact on system architecture**.
 The changes are limited to controller logic, validation, and localization resources, so the overall system architecture remains unchanged.

-**Conclusion:** There is **no major impact on system architecture**.
-The changes are limited to controller logic, validation, and localization resources, so the overall system architecture remains unchanged.